 Bourlet and ‘Vogue 100’ at the National Portrait Gallery.

 For the major show ‘Vogue 100: A Century of Style’, Bourlet was engaged by the National Portrait Gallery to complete framing work on a centrepiece room of the exhibition.

 Bourlet’s work for the Gallery showcased the remarkable range of photography that has been commissioned by British Vogue since it was founded in 1916.

-Bourlet’s long and rather distinguished history began in original premises at 29 Queen’s Gate Terrace in Kensington in the late 1800’s.
+Bourlet’s long and rather distinguished history began in our original premises at 29 Queen’s Gate Terrace in Kensington in the late 1800’s.

 As well as being internationally recognised as experts in the framing of Old Masters, we will now create the perfect profile for a Degas or a Damien Hirst as well as a de Hooch.